nilsu004/Turkish-vs-Indian-Movies-Over-Time/README.md

 Media Data: Top-ranked Netflix content (Movies & TV Series) was collected for each interval and categorized by genre to identify 'Escapist' vs. 'Realist' trends.
 (a website called FlixPatrol has the data for the most watched movies and tv series)

-Economic Data: Inflation and Unemployment rates were gathered for the corresponding six-month periods for all selected countries.
+Economic Data: Inflation and Unemployment rates were gathered(from the website "Trading Economics") for the corresponding six-month periods for all selected countries.

 ## Machine Learning